 Cryogenics primarily deals with the study of materials at incredibly low temperatures, often plunging below -150°C (-238°F).
 But, the term people usually mean when pondering prolonged life is "cryonics", a specialized field aiming to preserve entire organisms (or at least their brains) with the hopes of future revival.

-The Science Behind Cryonics:
+The Science Behind cryogenics:

 Theory: Cryonics pivots on a hopeful notion.
 If we can cool a person's body or brain swiftly post legal death, cellular structures may stay intact.
 It paints a future where today's deceased might be tomorrow's patients, awakening from a reversible coma.